Amxitt/course-selling-backend/README.md

 -JWT Authentication

 ## Data Modeling
-_Users and Admins modeled separately
+-Users and Admins modeled separately
 -Courses owned by Admins
 -Purchases act as a join collection between users and courses